BEDI23/bedi23/README.md

 - 🔭 I’m currently working on a Ecommerce Mobile App **ESSALAH**

-- 💬 Ask me about **Mobile App developement with Flutter & all on topics like clean Code**
+- 💬 Ask me about **Mobile App developement with Flutter & all on topics like clean Code .**

 - 📫 How to reach me **bedinade3@gmail.com**